- System requirements

 This method requires every developer working on your project to have a locally installed version of the Flutter SDK.
 The Flutter module is compiled from source each time the app is built.
 Simply build your application in Xcode to automatically run the script to embed your Dart and plugin code.
 This allows rapid iteration with the most up-to-date version of your Flutter module without running additional commands outside of Xcode.

 The following example assumes that your existing application and the Flutter module are in sibling directories.
-If you have a different directory structure, you may need to adjust the relative paths.
+If you have a different directory structure, you might need to adjust the relative paths.

 some/path/ ├── my_flutter/ │ └── .ios/ │ └── Flutter/ │ └── podhelper.rb └── MyApp/ └── Podfile